Who are we?

 - An improved dental benefit amounting to a savings of $240 per year to each graduate employee covered by the contract; and

 - Reinstatement of most of the protections negotiated in the 2002 contract.

 Will there be union dues?
 If so, how much will those be?

 UAW dues are currently 1.44% of gross income while working.
 However, we only start paying dues after we have voted to ratify our first contract.
 Almost half of our dues would go toward supporting the work of our local union, and dues we pay to the UAW would provide resources for legal support, organizing, health care expertise, etc.

 Right now, the UAW resources supporting our campaign at The New School come from the roughly 400,000 dues-paying members across the US, Canada and Puerto Rico.

-Q: What will be the requirements for union membership (e.g., attend meetings, pay dues, other things I can’t think of)?
-Will union membership be mandatory of all TA/RA//GA/TFs?
+What is the requirement for union membership (e.g., attend meetings, pay dues, other things I can’t think of)?
+Will union membership be mandatory of all TAs/RAs/TFs?
 If not, will there be any ramifications of not joining?